tareqmahmood/popos-surface-studio/README.md

 # Pop!
 OS in Surface Studio

+This is a very rough write-up of how I installed Pop!
+OS in Surface Studio (2021).

 ## Steps from linux-surface Repository

 First you need to import the keys we use to sign packages.